-The Architecture for the Interface to the Routing System [I-D.ietf-i2rs-architecture] allows for a mechanism where the distributed control plane can be augmented by an outside control plane through an open, accessible interface, including the Routing Information Base (RIB), in individual devices.
+The Architecture for the Interface to the Routing System [I-D.ietf-i2rs-architecture] allows for a mechanism where the distributed control plane can be augmented by an outside control plane through an open, accessible interface, including the Routing Information Base (RIB), in individual devices to solve issues described in [I-D.ietf-i2rs-problem-statement].
 The RIB Info Model [I-D.ietf-i2rs-rib-info-model] specifies the information elements accessible by the I2RS system in the RIB.

-This represents a "halfway point" between completely replacing the traditional distributed control plane and directly configuring devices to distribute policy or modifications to routing through off-board processes.
+This represents a "halfway point" between completely replacing the traditional distributed control plane and directly configuring devices to distribute policy or modifications to routing through offboard processes.
 This draft proposes a set of use cases that explain where the work described utilizing the RIB information model will be useful.
 The goal is to inform not only the community's understanding of where I2RS fits in the larger scheme of SDN proposals, but also to inform the requirements, framework, and specification of I2RS to provide the best fit for the purposes which make the most sense for this type of programmatic interface.